-- annually - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - as soon as practicable after the student has an anaphylactic reaction at school - when the student is to participate in an off-site activity, such as camps and excursions, or at special events conducted, organised or attended by the school (e.g. class parties, elective subjects, cultural days, fetes, incursions)
+- annually - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - as soon as practicable after the student has an anaphylactic reaction at school - when the student is to participate in an off-site activity, such as camps and excursions, or at special events conducted, organised or attended by the school (e.g. camps. incursions, excursions, cultural days, fetes, incursions) - Refer to Appendix Individual Anaphylaxis Management Plan Template and Supporting documents section for the ASCIA Action Plan for Anaphylaxis